IIITLucknowSWEngg/CSITTeam012/Assignment 01/SRS.md

 - **Project Managers**: Sections 1, 2, and 5 provide high-level project details, system scope, and non-functional requirements.

 ### 1.4 Product Scope
-The BookMyShow Clone is a web-based application that allows users to:
+The BookMyShow is a web-based application that allows users to:
 - Browse movies and events.
 - Select movies or events for booking.
 - Choose available seats in a real-time seat map.